annmarieadams/BinaryToHexGame/README.md

 # BinaryToHexGame
-A game where you convert an 8-bit binary number to a hex number.
+A game where you convert an 8-bit binary number to a hex number made with Pygame.
 Gameplay is based off Flippy Bit.

+You can change the bits by either clicking the box or using the keyboard.